rocket7642/CSS143B/homework/homework5/problem_1/readme.md

     }
 ```

 This is to be done with recursion.
-You can assume both v1 and v2 exists in the tree and there's no duplicated values in the tree, meaning each node has a different value.
+You can assume both v1 and v2 exist in the tree and there's no duplicated values in the tree, meaning each node has a different value.